SalomePlatform/sat/doc/src/commands/package.rst

 .. note::
     By default, the archive is created in the working directory of the user (``USER.workDir``).

-    If the option *name* is used with a path (relative or absolute) it will be used.
+    If the option *--name* is used with a path (relative or absolute) it will be used.

-    If the option *name* is not used and binaries (prerequisites and products) are included in the package, the OS_ architecture will be appended to the name (example: *SALOME_xx-CO7.tgz*).
+    If the option *--name* is not used and binaries (prerequisites and products) are included in the package, the OS_ architecture will be appended to the name (example: ``SALOME_xx-CO7.tgz``).

     Examples: ::